datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast04-Multi-Band-Raster.md

 `HARV_Ortho_wNA.tif` and `HARV_RGB_Ortho.tif` (`R` object RGB_stack).
 How can you
 check?

 Answer the questions above using the functions we have covered so far in this lesson.

 ![ ]({{ site.baseurl }}/images/rfigs/04-Multi-Band-Raster/challenge-code-NoData-1.png)

 > Bonus: So far we've created a RasterStack from multiple bands in one GeoTIFF,
 > however, you can also create a RasterStack by combining single bands from
 > multiple files.
-If you want to know more about how to do this, check out the
-> `Working with multiple rasters using Raster Stacks and Raster Bricks` section
-> of NEON's WorkWithData lesson <a href="http://neondataskills.org/R/Image-Raster-Data-In-R/" target="_blank" >Image Raster Data in R </a>.
+We will cover this in [Lesson 05 - Raster Time Series Data in R]({{ site.baseurl }}R/Raster-Times-Series-Data-In-R/).

 ##RasterStack vs RasterBrick in R